livewire/livewire/docs/actions.md

 Livewire actions are methods on your components that can be triggered by frontend interactions like clicking a button or submitting a form.
-They provide the developer experience of being able to call a PHP method directly from the browser, which allows you to focus more on the logic of your application and not get bogged down with boilerplate code.
+They provide the developer experience of being able to call a PHP method directly from the browser, allowing you to focus on the logic of your application without getting bogged down writing boilerplate code connecting your application's frontend and backend.

-Let's take a look at a basic example of calling a `save` action in a `CreatePost` component:
+Let's explore a basic example of calling a `save` action on a `CreatePost` component:

 ```php
 <?php